It's no coincidence that many of the world's greatest companies were born of economic crisis. Is yours next?

-Kevin our CEO was asked about the process of becoming a B Corporation by Inc.com, this is what he shared.
+Kevin, our CEO, was asked about the process of becoming a B Corporation by Inc.com, and this is what he shared.

 As an entrepreneur who has successfully navigated several difficult turnarounds and economic crises, what capital-raising hacks can a cash-crunched company use to raise survival capital during the COVID-19 crisis?

 From your experience as an investor, what mistakes should a company avoid when seeking to raise capital?

 Inauthenticity.
 It's a common mistake to portray your company in a "utopian bubble" with no risks, competitors, or operational challenges.
 Such inauthenticity is off-putting.
 Most investors, especially former entrepreneurs, know that it's not reality.
 Many pitch documents today omit risks.
 Interestingly, those that do address risks stand out and are more likely to attract capital, as they are viewed as authentic, conscious of risks and their mitigants.

 Being unrealistic.
 Don't dress up a business as something it's not, in order to attract a high valuation.
 For example, trying to conjure a technology angle (often in the form of recurring "as a service" revenue streams that emulate richly-valued SaaS businesses), then characterizing the business with the customary tech "alphabet-raising label" (i.e., series A, B, or C round).
 While there is arguably more capital today than ever relative to the number of businesses, few investors are naïve enough to fall for this.